-The Online National Qualifier consists of similar tasks to the practical competition that ran in previous years however the online task will be broken down into a series of online questions for you to answer.
+Ensure you're ready to compete in your Digital National Qualifiers by looking at the project brief below.
+The Digital National Qualifier consists of the tasks as the practical competition however for the digital competition The practical task has been broken down in to a series of online questions for you to answer.